akbartus/Simple-AR/README.md

 Most current version is 0.1.2.

 ### **Updates / Bug Fixes**
 Please note that the work on this library (component) is in progress.
-Future updates.
+Future updates:
 * <del>Adding "onDistance" event, which will let measuring distance between camera and AR target and trigger interactive events</del>.
 * <del>Fixing rotation bug</del>.
 * <del>Fixing positioning bug</del>.